v1ken/Java-CA/README.md

 # Java-CA
-LAPS
-create a data base in mysql with name laps
+create a data base in mysql with name laps prior to run, change password according to mysql settings.